Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Introduction

-We start by analyzing the robustness of models in a toy dataset where the data for each class lies in one of two concentric spheres, inspired by the work of \citet{spheres}.
-The dataset was used by \citet{spheres} to demonstrate that non-zero generalization error can be the only cause of adversarial examples.
+We start by analyzing the robustness of models in a binary toy dataset, inspired by the work of \citet{spheres}, where the data for each class lies in one of two concentric spheres.
+We call this dataset \textit{Spheres}.
+The dataset was used by \citet{spheres} to demonstrate that nonzero generalization error can be the only cause of adversarial examples.
 Nonetheless, we use the dataset to prove a proportional relation between robustness and the proposed alignment metric.
 The theorems used for this proof are generic for multiclass classification problems, assuming local linearity and specific characteristics of the data distribution.
 Since $x^\prime$ is not straightforward to calculate for complex datasets, we also propose two methods to calculate an approximation $\hat{x}^\prime$ by applying generative adversarial training~\citep{gan}.
-We proceed to evaluate if the metric provides information for more complex datasets.
-Our results show that even though the most robust model did not always match the model with closer alignment, compared to a baseline, robust models trained with \gls*{PGD} have a larger average $\alpha_{\Delta x}$, and models trained using $\alpha_{\Delta x}$ for enforcing a penalty on its gradient have higher robustness.
-Furthermore, the proposed metric show a closer alignment for robust models than an existing alignment metric proposed by \citet{alignment}.
+We proceed to determine if the metric provides information for more complex datasets.
+Our results show that even though the most robust model did not always match the model with closest alignment, robust models trained with \gls*{PGD} have a larger average $\alpha_{\Delta x}$, and models trained to align their gradients with $\alpha_{\Delta x}$ have higher robustness.
+Furthermore, the proposed metric shows a closer alignment for robust models than an existing alignment metric proposed by \citet{alignment}.